Here are details of the plants we used.

 This plant never looked happy.
 In fact, it looked downright crappy as winter set in.

 My latest project, performed yesterday.
 We have some overgrown boxwoods on the side of the garage.
-Normally I wouldn’t complain about these, but they give a great hiding place for someone who wishes to attack someone who is returning home or who wishes to enter the garage through the window..
+Normally I wouldn’t complain about these, but they give a great hiding place for someone who wishes to attack people returning home.

 They look full in the picture, but don’t let that deceive you.
 They were actually quite spindly.